Serohman/template-app-next/readme.md

 # To-do

 - Delete component and test examples, and replace them with .gitkeep to preserve folders
+- Fix triple a triple warning about unused vars

 # Template: Next Application